-The park-and-palace complex Łazienki Królewskie has all the elements of a great city park: a lake with palace on the water, as well as a botanical garden and an amphitheatre with free plays, performances and Chopin concerts during the summer months.
+>The park-and-palace complex Łazienki Królewskie has all the elements of a great city park: a lake with palace on the water, as well as a botanical garden and an amphitheatre with free plays, performances and Chopin concerts during the summer months.
 Located in the city centre and spanning 76 hectares, this park is a great place to visit on a hot summer’s day.

 Commemorating the Warsaw Uprising of 1944, this state-of-the-art museum tells the story of Polish rebellion against the Nazi occupation.
 Comprising video, audio and photographs, mixed into an interactive experience, this truly unique, tactile exhibition gives an interesting glimpse not only into the city’s history, but also into the country’s historical narrative around one of the most traumatic events in its recent history.

-Built in the early 20th century, the Warsaw Fotoplastikon in the only such institution in Poland and one of the few in the world.
+Warsaw Fotoplastikon in the only such institution in Poland and one of the few in the world.
 The stereoscopic theatre based on the Kaiserpanorama system of rotating images, allowed viewers to watch changing three-dimensional images and was a precursor for cinemas.
 Warsaw Fotoplastikon’s archive include over 3,000 original photographs from the city and around the world.

-Located in the center of the former Jewish ghetto of World War II, Museum of the History of Polish Jews POLIN has an interactive, tactile exhibition which offers an incredible journey over one thousand years, from the first Jewish settlements in Poland to present times.
+Museum of the History of Polish Jews POLIN has an interactive, tactile exhibition which offers an incredible journey over one thousand years, from the first Jewish settlements in Poland to present times.
 Aside from broadening their knowledge about Polish-Jewish relations, visitors can also enjoy traditional Jewish cuisine in the restaurant as well as participate in numerous events organised by the institution.